ulville/eepresetselector/README.md

 [EasyEffects](https://github.com/wwmm/easyeffects) (formerly known as PulseEffects) is a GTK4 application to apply multiple filters and audio effects to your audio inputs (microphone) and outputs (speaker, headphone etc.).
 It lets users to download [community presets](https://github.com/wwmm/easyeffects/wiki/Community-presets) or create their own.
 Installed presets can be viewed and selected from EasyEffect GUI or using terminal commands.

-This GNOME Extension lets users to quickly view and select the preset they want right from the GNOME Shell Status Bar without opening the EasyEffects App or typing commands to the terminal.
+This GNOME Extension lets users to quickly view and select the preset they want right from the GNOME Shell Status Bar without opening the EasyEffects App or typing commands on the terminal.

 ![Extension](./screenshots/screenshot.png)